 Mr. McCray has over 30 years of executive experience in marketing, operations, and public policy in the biopharmaceutical industry, including product launches, manufacturing scale-up, and new market openings in developing countries.
 His experience integrating public policy with marketing has been critical to removing barriers to product reimbursement and entry.
 He has managed financings in both public and emerging private companies.
-He career includes work with Molecular Insights Pharmaceuticals, Pan Pacific Pharmaceuticals, Sepracor Inc., Armour Pharmaceutical Company, and Pfizer.
+His career includes work with Molecular Insights Pharmaceuticals, Pan Pacific Pharmaceuticals, Sepracor Inc., Armour Pharmaceutical Company, and Pfizer.
 He received his MBA from The Wharton School, University of Pennsylvania and his BA in Asian Studies from the University of Texas at Austin.

-Mr. Woerpel, MS, CPA, joined Cavion in 2010 as its Chief Financial Officer.
+Mr. Woerpel joined Cavion in 2010 as its Chief Financial Officer.
 He has extensive business experience serving both start-up and established companies as CFO including twenty-three years at Carden Jennings Publishing, ten years at ScholarOne (sold to Thomson Reuters) and five years at Potomac Supply Corporation.
 He gained public accounting experience with two years at Coopers & Lybrand in Boston and one year at Deloitte & Touche in Richmond.
 He has been a licensed CPA in Virginia since 1992 and received both his MS in Accounting and BS in Commerce from the University of Virginia’s McIntire School of Commerce.

 Mr. Gibson served as a US Navy Supply Corps officer in Vietnam and Washington, DC before embarking on a career in international banking.
 He is a former Executive Vice President of Citicorp/Citibank where his positions included Group Executive of Citibank’s Global Private Bank and later Head of Global Emerging Markets, comprising Citibank’s corporate and investment banking businesses in 75 countries.